The Importance of Patterns in SEO

 So far what I have is an infinite list of questions.

-I am fairly technical so that will obviously influence my approach but I am mainly excited how they are driving traffic from search.
+I am fairly technical so that will obviously influence my approach but I am mainly excited about how they are driving traffic from search.

 - Are they using programmatic SEO?